Efauti/E-Commerce-Delivery-and-Customer-Segmentation-Analysis/README.md

 ### Customer Satisfacton
 - Review scores remained strong.
-- The last four months averaged 4.1 or higher, indicating consistent customer satisfaction even before the drop-off.
+- The last four months before the drop-off averaged a 4.1 score or higher, indicating consistent customer satisfaction.

 ### Uncompleted Orders
 - 1,316 orders (1.16%) were cancelled or unavailable.
 - All uncompleted orders were overdue, except one with the dataset’s latest delivery date (also cancelled).